By David Lawder

 He said in working with institutions including the World Bank and International Monetary Fund he would seek to present "a good alternate option to engaging with China for countries, whether it's in loans or other sorts of engagements."

-Shambaugh said China should no longer be considered a developing country eligible for World Bank loans.
+Shambaugh added that China should no longer be considered a developing country eligible for World Bank loans.
 He also said he wants to ensure that International Monetary Fund Special Drawing Rights monetary reserves channeled to poorer countries are not used to pay off debts owed to China for Belt and Road infrastructure projects.

 Regarding the Biden administration's deliberations over whether to cut some tariffs on Chinese goods imposed by the Trump administration, Shambaugh echoed Treasury Secretary Janet Yellen's comments that some of those tariffs had "less of a strategic orientation to them."
 He said these tariffs should be reassessed as the economy has changed since they were imposed.